verils/gotemplate4j/README.md

 - The format of **print** functions in Java are different from Golang
 - Achived only a few built-in fuctions
-- The processing of PipeNode is weak
+- The procedure of PipeNode is weak

 ## Waht is Next?